Measles – Diagnostic – PCR

 Timing of Specimen Collection

-Nasopharyngeal swab or aspirate and/or a throat swab should be collected within 7 days after onset of rash.
+Nasopharyngeal swab or aspirate and/or a throat swab should be collected within 7 days of rash onset.

 Urine should be collected within 14 days of rash onset and submitted in a sterile container.